dboddie/autobuild/README.txt

   python-apt-repo-setup.py create /home/build/public_html/repo precise contrib

-The .autobuild-apt-repo file needs to be created in the build user's home directory and given the following contents:
+The .autobuild-apt-repo file needs to be created in the build user's home directory using the following command:

-precise-amd64: /home/build/public_html/repo precise contrib
+  python -c "open('.autobuild-apt-repo', 'w').write('precise-amd64: /home/build/public_html/repo\tprecise\tcontrib')

+Copy apt repository signing keys to the build user's home directory and import them using the following command:

+  gpg --import sign*.key

 Run the daemon using the following commands: